alaingiorgetti/enum/Why3/README.md

 If you have already installed Why3, Alt-Ergo, CVC4, Z3 and Coq under Linux, you can try to replay the proofs with Why3 ide, as follows:

-1. Extract the archive
-    zip gl18.zip -d gl18
-2. Enter the folder
+1. Enter the folder
-    cd gl18
+    cd enum-master/Why3
-3. Start Why3 ide with Permutation1.mlw
+2. Start Why3 ide with Permutation1.mlw
     make idepermut1
-4. See other possible proving actions in Makefile
+3. See other possible proving actions in Makefile

 In a Docker container
 ---------------------